stevenrobertson/sd-docs/report/filtering2.md

 ## Denoising

-Image denoising algorithms is one of the most common and studied problems in image processing.
-Noise occurs as seemingly random, unwanted pixel inaccuracies as collected by the image source (commonly a camera, in our case, approximating objects via random sampling).
-Most image denoising algorithms deal with this problem by treating noise the same as small details and then by removing all the small details with some form of blurring.

 Antialiasing deals with the problems caused by approximating objects via sampling along a regular 2D grid.
 Denoising, by contrast, deals with the problems caused by approximating objects via random sampling.

-A "regular random grid"?
-Isn't that an oxymoron?
-No, they're really two separate things: first, we use random sampling to approximate the IFS with Monte Carlo methods, then we use grid sampling to approximate the histogram of those samples' positions.
-Two separate sources of error, two separate strategies to deal with it.
+Image noise is one of the most common and studied problems in image processing.
+Noise occurs as seemingly random, unwanted pixel inaccuracies as collected by an image source (commonly a camera, in our case, approximating objects via random sampling).
+Most image denoising algorithms deal with this problem by treating noise the same as small details and then by removing all the small details with some form of blurring.
+This is done by replacing a pixel with a weighted average of all the nearby pixels.

 ### The origins of noise